amouro/drupalden_iwakuni_2023/section-3.md

 -->

 <!--
-In this clip, we can find

-the english typing works normally, and the Japanese word for Corona, only query when the word is complete.
+In this clip, we can find the English typing works normally, and the Japanese word for Corona, only query when the word is complete.

 <b>Next slide >>>>></b>
 -->